 The cash conversion cycle is summarized in the diagram below:

 In terms of cash, the business obtains account terms from its suppliers and pays after a period of time (accounts payable days).
 It also gives account terms to its customers and receives payment from them after an additional period of time (accounts receivable days).
-The difference between the time the business pays the suppliers and the time it receives payment from customers, is referred to as the cash conversion cycle, shown in green above.
+The difference between the time the business pays the suppliers and the time it receives payment from customers, is referred to as the cash conversion cycle, shown in blue above.

-How to Calculate Cash Conversion Cycle Example
+Calculate Cash Conversion Cycle Formula Example

-Suppose a business purchases inventory from suppliers and is given account terms of 30 days.
+Suppose a business purchases goods from suppliers and is given account terms of 30 days.
 The business holds inventory and work in process for 90 days, and then sells to customers on 60 day account terms.
 This is summarized in the diagram below.

 Cash conversion cycle = Inventory days + Accounts receivable days - Accounts payable days Cash conversion cycle = 90 + 60 - 30 = 120 days